TalosSources/carte_interactive_UP/CONTRIBUTING.md

 # Getting started for developers

 ## Setup (with docker)

-(Ubuntu 22.04 LTS used but this shouldn't be very important)
+Ubuntu 22.04 LTS was used to create this section.
+On Windows you may want to use [Windows Subsystem](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)

 1. Installing docker and docker compose, see: https://docs.docker.com/get-docker/
 1. Building image and starting the containers: `docker-compose up --build`
+   * The first time is different, but usually you will not need to use the `--build` flag, so the process will be much faster
 1. Use the website
    * [Admin interface](http://localhost/admin/) - Credentials from createsuperuser step
    * [API](http://localhost/api/) - it's possible to view the API in html by opening this link in a browser)